netgen-layouts/layouts-ezplatform-tags-query/README.md

-# Netgen Layouts Tags Query
+# Netgen Layouts query based on Netgen Tags for eZ Platform

 This bundle provides Netgen Layouts query that makes it possible to add items to block via Tags field type available in any content in eZ Platform CMS.